-Packages allow you to export and import individual resources like Flows or Lexicons in order to share those assets with other teams.
-Packages automatically contain their direct dependencies and can be shared as a portable zip archive once downloaded.
+Packages allow the export and import of individual resources, such as Flows or Lexicons, for the purpose of sharing these assets with other teams.
+Packages automatically include their direct dependencies and can be shared as a portable zip archive once downloaded.

-You either can create a package for a single resource, or multiple resources.
+You can either create a Package for a single resource or for multiple resources.

 Here you can start Exporting or Importing a Package.

 As of Release v4.5.0, you can select one / many / all resources by activating the corresponding checkboxes for each resource via click.
 Then set the name, create the package, and start the download.
 You can also use our search capability to quickly identify and search for the resource you want to export.

 Similar to the export, the import of Packages is straightforward.
 Simply drag&drop a Package on the area at the top of the packaging tool or use the file selection functionality.
 Your package will be uploaded and processed by Cognigy.AI.
 Once analyzed, the packaging tool will display the contents of the package, and you can go forward and import them.